This article teaches how to make 3.3V 3Amp SMPS Circuit which can power many digital circuit or microcontroller.

 Safety Warning:

-Many parts connect to high voltage from mains which is very dangerous.
+Finally, switching power supply is not good for beginners, many parts connect to high voltage from mains which is very dangerous.

-If circuit design is not right then high voltage can come to output.
+Next, if circuit design is not right then high voltage can come to output.

-Also big capacitors can keep dangerous voltage even after unplug.
+Also, big capacitors can keep dangerous voltage even after unplug.

-Do this project only at ones own risk and the writer does not take any blame if someone get hurt or things get damaged.
+Hence, do this project only at ones own risk and the writer does not take any blame if someone get hurt or things get damaged.

 Leave a Reply